 St Stephens Community Academy acknowledges that children with SEND may have faced multiple barriers to learning over the period of the school closure due to the impact of Covid-19.
-Applying the principle of equity, the school team considered how to provide additional and appropriate support where it was most needed in order to maximise engagement with learning, with the fundamental wellbeing and positive development of our pupils a priority.
+Applying the principle of equity, the school team are sensitive and conscious of the need to provide additional and appropriate support where it was most needed in order to maximise engagement with learning, with the fundamental wellbeing and positive development of our pupils a priority.